 Add Form Tubes and Concrete

-Place the form tubes in the holes.
+Place the form tubes in the holes, checking that the tubes are plumb before and after the concrete is poured and packing dirt in around the tube to hold it in place.
 Mix the concrete and pour it into the form tube, embedding the metal column bases at the top in the wet concrete.

 Attach Posts to Footers